Apply code CARE20 to start therapy with 20% off.

 Is it okay to yell at your partner?

-Although yelling in a relationship is not always a sign of abuse, it’s still not okay to yell at your partner.
+Although yelling in a relationship is not always a sign of abuse, it’s still not okay to shout at your partner.
 Even if it’s not abusive, yelling can cause hurt and misunderstandings, so it’s important to communicate calmly.

 Talking calmly shows more respect and love.
 In contrast, yelling can damage trust and create distance between you two.
 It’s better to discuss problems quietly and kindly.